dfki-ric/docker_image_development/image_setup/Readme.md

 ## 01_base_images

-You don't need to do this normally, base images are shared globally on hub.docker.com
+You don't need to do this normally, base images are shared globally on hub.docker.com, just select one in the settings.bash

 ## 02_devel_image